jbreffle/acx-prediction-contest/README.md

 - Use iframes to embed the streamlit app in a page on jbreffle.github.io
   - e.g. <https://elc.github.io/posts/streamlit-google-analytics/>
   - Make sure GA is working

+Possibilities:

+- Switch from using scipy.stats.beta.ppf to using scipy.stats.beta.cdf
+- Does the Response rate by participant distribution match the beta distribution?
+Maybe with the exclusion of the excess of 100% response rates?